SudanthaBH/4onse-pcb/README.md

-# ISTSOS Open source Weather station
+# istSOS Open source Weather station

-ISTSOS is a Free and Open Source Sensor Observation Service Data Management System.istSOS allows for managing and dispatch observations from monitoring sensors according to the Sensor Observation Service standard.
-Istsos has oppotunity to connect datacollectors wia REST API.
+istSOS is a Free and Open Source Sensor Observation Service Data Management System. istSOS allows for managing and dispatch observations from monitoring sensors according to the Sensor Observation Service standard. istSOS has oppotunity to connect datacollectors wia REST API.
 This Source explains the data collector internal structure.

  [More About ISTSOS](http://istsos.org/en/latest/doc/index.html)